pixee/codemodder-specs/logging.md

 ## Output streams

 Generally, logs are expected to go to `stdout`.
-When the user specificies that the output format should be `human`, or the default case where no output format is specified, it's preferred that error messages be emitted to `stderr`.
+When the user specificies that the output format should be `human`, including the default case where no output format is specified, it's preferred that error messages be emitted to `stderr`.

 ## Message Design